Error Bounds of Supervised Classification from Information-Theoretic Perspective: Empirical Validations

 \section{Empirical Validations}

 In the preceding section, we theoretically examine the proposed expected risk bound.
 This section aims to empirically validate its effectiveness.
-Given the same classification task, the inherent complexity remains constant, thus we concentrate on the fitting error aspect.
-Within the upper bound of the fitting error, $\mathbb E_X[G(\theta,q_{Y|x})]$ exhibits stochastic characteristics during the gradient descent iterations, while $\mathbb E_X[F(\theta,q_{Y|x})]$ is consistent with the currently popular flat minima theory under reasonable assumptions, as demonstrated in proposition \ref{prop:NTK_ERF}.
-More importantly, the item $\mathbb E_X[F(\theta,q_{Y|x})]$ is both controllable and optimizable during the model training process.
-Consequently, the key to validating the effectiveness of our proposed upper bound lies in confirming the correlation between $\mathbb E_X[F(\theta,q_{Y|x})]$ and the expected risk.
+Given the same classification task, the inherent classification uncertainty remains constant, thus we concentrate on the fitting error aspect.
+Within the upper bound of the fitting error, $G(\theta,q_{Y|x})$ exhibits stochastic characteristics during the gradient descent iterations, while $F(\theta,q_{Y|x})$ is consistent with the currently popular flat minima theory under reasonable assumptions, as demonstrated in proposition~\ref{prop:NTK_ERF}.
+More importantly, the item $F(\theta,q_{Y|x})$ is both controllable and optimizable during the model training process.
+Consequently, the key to validating the effectiveness of our proposed upper bound lies in confirming the correlation between $F(\theta,q_{Y|x})$ and the expected risk $R_{\ell}(f_\theta,\bar q)$.
+In this empirical validation, we therefore assess the effectiveness of the proposed bound by observing the correlation between the changes in the loss on the test set and the variations in $F(\theta,q_{Y|x})$ during the training process.
+Furthermore, we will examine the variation in the discrepancy between $R_{\ell}(f_\theta,\bar q)$ and $F(\theta,q_{Y|x})$ by increasing the number of network layers and parameters.
+This investigation aims to substantiate the conclusion drawn in Subsection~\ref{subsec:op} , which posits that augmenting the parameter count facilitates the reduction of $G(\theta,q_{Y|x})$, thereby narrowing the gap between $R_{\ell}(f_\theta,\bar q)$ and $F(\theta,q_{Y|x})$.

-In this empirical validation, we conducted experiments using 3 distinct neural network architectures to assess their efficacy in classifying the CIFAR-10 dataset, which comprises 50,000 training images and 10,000 testing images averagely distributed across 10 classes.
-We specifically employed ResNet-18 \cite{he2016deep}, MobileNetv3 \cite{howard2019searching}, and a custom-designed CNN architecture consisting of five convolutional layers.
-The architecture of the custom-designed CNN is detailed in Table 1.
-We adopted cross-entropy loss as our optimization objective.
-All experiments were based on PyTorch.
-All simulations were conducted on a PC with an Intel (R) Core (TM) i7-9700 CPU @ 3.6GHz 32GB with two NVIDIA GTX 2080 Ti GPUs.
-The code for these experiments is available at the provided GitHub repository \href{https://github.com/qibinchuan/Expected-Risk-bound}{https://github.com/qibinchuan/Expected-Risk-bound}.

-In our experiments, we employed the Stochastic Gradient Descent (SGD) optimizer with a weight decay of 0.0005 and a momentum of 0.9.
-Mini-batch training was conducted with a batch size of 100 for 200 epochs, with an initial learning rate ranging from 0.5 to 0.01.
-The learning rate was reduced at multiple steps with varying rates.
-We performed per-pixel mean subtraction, 32 × 32 random cropping after padding with 4 pixels on each side, and horizontal random flipping as data preprocessing and augmentation strategies.